Fort Worth’s mayor and city council are on their way to a pay raise

 Fort Worth voters are supporting a proposal to raise the mayor and City Council members’ pay.

-If approved, it would raise the mayor’s pay from $29,000 to $60,000 and council members’ pay from $25,000 to $50,000.
+The measure will raise the mayor’s pay from $29,000 to $60,000 and council members’ pay from $25,000 to $50,000.

-District 9 council member Elizabeth Beck called the early result, “a step in opening the doors of service to by removing a major impediment to serving.”
+District 9 council member Elizabeth Beck called the result, “a step in opening the doors of service to by removing a major impediment to serving.”

 “I want to thank the voters of Fort Worth in recognizing that the role of this positions has grown with the city and chose to compensate council accordingly,” Beck said in a text to the Star-Telegram.